automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Eotyrannus.md

 # Eotyrannus
-## Description: This early tyrannosaur looked more like a raptor.
+## This early tyrannosaur looked more like a raptor.